RamyaChitraa/greenden/README.md

 The Greeden Project was built with the support of Error Makes Clever Academy 🎓.
 It helped me improve skills in frontend design, responsive layouts, and project structuring.

-✨ Thank you for visiting my 🌱 Greeden – Plant Shop Website!

-🙏 Thank You

 Thank you for visiting my Greeden Plant Shop Website 🌱💚.